dblqr/arch/README.md

 - All services run in private subnets across three Availability Zones.
 The NAT Gateways provide controlled outbound internet access for EKS nodes and workloads, while VPC Interface Endpoints enable private connectivity to AWS APIs.
 This design ensures internet-facing services remain isolated and internal systems communicate securely.

-- The base AWS account infrastructure is created in terraform and is hosted in a repository that is responsible for the deployment of the shared infrastructre as well as the payments application infrastructure.
+- The base AWS account infrastructure is created in terraform and is hosted in a repository that is responsible for the deployment of the shared infrastructure as well as the payments application infrastructure.

 - The Payments application infrastructure is created in terraform and lives within the applications repo and is treated as an artifact just like the application that is applied in the infrastructure repository.